-32 years ago tonight, Jerry Garcia returned to the stage with the Grateful Dead after slipping into a coma for five days.
+Thirty-four years ago tonight, Jerry Garcia returned to the stage with the Grateful Dead after slipping into a coma for five days.

-After falling into a diabetic coma on July 10th, 1986 and losing some key basic motor functions upon being revived, Garcia was forced to relearn to play the guitar.
+After falling into a diabetic coma on July 10th, 1986, and even losing some key basic motor functions upon being revived, Garcia was forced to relearn to play the guitar.
 The task of getting back to the level with which he was accustomed in the Grateful Dead was a daunting one, to say the least.
-After the arduous process, Garcia found his way back to playing a number of low-key shows at The Stone in San Francisco throughout the Fall with the Jerry Garcia Band, as well as a Halloween performance at the Henry J. Kaiser Convention Center in Oakland, California.
+After the arduous process, Garcia found his way back to playing a number of low-key shows at The Stone in San Francisco throughout the fall with the Jerry Garcia Band, as well as a Halloween performance at the Henry J. Kaiser Convention Center in Oakland, California.

-That night, the Dead opened with “Touch of Grey”, a very apropos welcoming back to Captain Trips.
-The show also included a mix of early Dead favorites including “China Cat Sunflower” > “I Know You Rider”, “Cassady”, “Candyman”, and “Truckin”.
-The night’s setlist would also include some of the tunes that would become live staples throughout the band’s later years, including their cover of “Iko Iko”, and their now-famous Drums > Space second set instrumental portion of the show.
+That night, the Dead opened the show with their only hit single, “Touch of Grey”, a very fitting selection to welcome back Captain Trips.
+The show also included a mix of early Dead favorites including “CC Rider”, “Cassidy”, “Candyman”, and “Truckin'”.
+The night’s setlist would also include some of the tunes that would become live staples throughout the band’s later years, including their cover of “Iko Iko” and the original “My Brother Esau”.

-Grateful Dead – Oakland Coliseum (Full Audio) – 12/15/1986
+Grateful Dead – Oakland-Alameda County Coliseum – Oakland, CA – 12/15/1986

 [Audio: Jonathon Aizen]